-In summary, for integration with precision in the neighborhood of 10^3 to 10^4 digits, computing n nodes with our algorithm is about an order of magnitude more expensive than performing n elementary function (e.g. exp or log) evaluations or computing an FFT of length n.
-This makes Gauss-Legendre quadrature competitive for computing more than m integrals (assuming that nodes and weights are cached), for a single integral requiring splitting into m subintervals, or for a single integral when the integrand costs more than m elementary function evaluations, where $m \approx 10^1$.
+In summary, for integration with precision in the neighborhood of $10^3$ to $10^4$ digits, computing n nodes with our algorithm is about an order of magnitude more expensive than performing n elementary function (e.g., exp or log) evaluations or computing an FFT of length n.
+This makes Gauss-Legendre quadrature competitive for computing more than m integrals (assuming that nodes and weights are cached), for a single integral requiring splitting into m subintervals, or for a single integral when the integrand costs more than m elementary function evaluations, where $m \approx 10^1$ .

 The picture becomes more complicated when accounting for the method used to estimate errors in an adaptive integration algorithm.
-One drawback of the Gauss-Legendre scheme is that the nodes are not nested, and therefore an adaptive strategy that repeatedly doubles the quadrature degree requires twice the number of function evaluations as the degree of the final level.
-However, this drawback disappears if the error is estimated by extrapolation or if an error bound is computed a priori as in the Petras algorithm [22].
+One drawback of the Gauss- Legendre scheme is that the nodes are not nested, so that an adaptive strategy that repeatedly doubles the quadrature degree requires twice as many function evaluations as the degree of the final level.
+This drawback disappears if the error is estimated by extrapolation or if an error bound is computed a priori as in the Petras algorithm [28].

-8. Conclusion.
-In [1], it was claimed that "There is no known scheme for generating Gaussian abscissa-weight pairs that avoids [the] quadratic dependence on n.
+9. Conclusion.
+In [2], it was claimed that "There is no known scheme for generating Gaussian abscissa-weight pairs that avoids [the] quadratic dependence on n.
 High-precision abscissas and weights, once computed, may be stored for future use.
-But for truly extreme-precision calculations - i.e., several thousand digits or more - the cost of computing them even once becomes prohibitive".
+But for truly extreme-precision calculations-i.e., several thousand digits or more-the cost of computing them even once becomes prohibitive."

 In this quote, "quadratic dependence" refers to the number of arithmetic operations.
-We may remark that using asymptotic expansions in the evaluation of Legendre polynomials avoids the quadratic dependence on n for fixed precision p, and Theorem 1 avoids the implied cubic time dependence on n when $n \sim p$.
-In fact, Theorem 1 implies that Gauss-Legendre, Clenshaw-Curtis and double exponential quadrature have the same quasi-optimal asymptotic bit complexity, up to logarithmic factors.
+We may remark that using asymptotic expansions in the evaluation of Legendre polynomials avoids the quadratic dependence on n for fixed precision p, and Theorem 1 avoids the implied cubic time dependence on n when $n = \mathcal{O}(p)$ .
+In fact, Theorem 1 implies that Gauss-Legendre, Clenshaw-Curtis, and double exponential quadrature have the same quasi-optimal asymptotic bit complexity, up to logarithmic factors.

-Our experiments show that the algorithm in Theorem 1 hardly is worthwhile.
-However, our main algorithm does achieve a significant speedup for practical p and n which allows us to compute Gauss-Legendre quadrature rules for 1 000-digit integration in 1-2 seconds and for 10 000-digit integration in 10-20 minutes on a single core.
+Our experiments show that the algorithm in Theorem 1 is hardly worthwhile.
+However, the hybrid method described in sections 2-5 does achieve a significant speedup for practical p and n which allows us to compute Gauss-Legendre quadrature rules for 1 000-digit integration in 1-2 seconds and for 10 000-digit integration in 10-20 minutes on a single core.
 This is not prohibitively expensive compared to the repeated evaluation of typical integrands, especially if several integrations are needed.
 Parallelization is also trivial since all roots are computed independently.

 A natural extension of this work would be to consider Gaussian quadrature rules for different weight functions.
-The techniques that work for Legendre polynomials should transfer to other classical orthogonal polynomials (Jacobi, Hermite, Laguerre, etc.) which likewise have hypergeometric expansions and satisfy three-term recurrence relations.
+The techniques should transfer to other classical orthogonal polynomials (Jacobi, Hermite, Laguerre, etc.) which likewise have hypergeometric expansions and satisfy three-term recurrence relations.
 The main obstacle might be to obtain large-n asymptotic expansions with suitable error bounds.